 So, what else can you do with this magical mojo?
 My current obsession is to marinate thick slices of cauliflower and grill them up.
 Then I serve them on slider buns like burgers, or make my own ultimate veggie fajitas.
 Just thinking about it is making my mouth water.
 Oh, and by the way, Grilled Cauliflower Sliders are coming to the blog in just a couple of days.
 Watch this space!

 How will you get your mojo on?
 Fajitas?
 Salad?
 Grilled portobellos?
 There goes my mouth watering again.
 If you make this, pretty please with cilantro on top give me a shout!
-You can tag @eatwithinyourmeans/#eatwithinyourmeans on Instagram or even send me a Snap!
+You can tag @passtheplants on Instagram.

 Get your mojo mojo on!
-If you see what I did there, we’re meant to be friends. 🙂Print
+If you see what I did there, we’re meant to be friends. 🙂

 - 1 orange (juiced)